maxdev1/ghost/README.md

 - virtual 8086 for BIOS calls

 ## Status
-This is the bleeding edge source version of May 13, 2016.
+This is the bleeding edge source version of August 18, 2016.
 Version 0.5.3

-This is a demo release that contains some new tools, PCI device enumeration, process listing and more.
-The most important change is the introduction of the cairo graphics library as the rendering engine for the window server.
-See the website for a demo image.
+Currently working on the canvas implementation that is essential for any other GUI related working.
+Planning a desktop implementation.

 ## Structure
 - `applications`